Aerial warfare during Operation Barbarossa: Two Luftflotten against Kiev

-Soviet South-Western Front's commander, Semyon Budyonny, decided to abandon most of the western Ukraine, in light of the Uman disaster.
+Soviet South-Western Front's commander, Semyon Budyonny, decided to abandon most of western Ukraine, in light of the Uman disaster.
 Only the port of Odessa was to be held.
 His 26th Army, which had been successfully been holding the Germans 96 kilometres south of Kiev.
 The army was ordered to withdraw across the Dniepr.
 Von Rundstedt now focused on an encirclement of Kiev from the south, aimed at destroying the 26th Army.

 Von Rundstedt turned to the Luftwaffe to repeat the victory at Uman, be destroying logistics and communication lines in order to prevent the 26th Army's retreat.
 Löhr ordered his units into action.
 The main retreat route was across the Dniepr, river, so bridges were a prime target.
 StG 77 and its Ju 87s were called upon to make unbroken attacks on the bridges, particularly at Kanev.
 The VVS concentrated all available fighter forces in defence of the bridges.

 The air battles opened on 13 August when the 88th Fighter Aviation Regiment fought over the bridgehead, against JG 3, which were concentrated there to ensure the Ju 87s were able to carry out their assignments unhindered.
 Through a skilfully handled withdrawal, the 26th Army was able to escape.
 Luftflotte 4 failed in its operations to isolate the Soviets, and the defenders themselves blew the bridge once their move was complete.

 Löhr, with help from Kesselring's Luftflotte 2, turned to preventing the remnants of the Red Army's Southwestern Front escaping over the lower Dniepr.
 Luftflotte 2 supported Guderian in the north.
 On 17 August Robert Ritter von Greim's Fliegerkorps V opened intensive operations against the traffic centres of Dnepropetrovsk, but the air fleet was too weak after eight weeks of operations and was unable to achieve success.
 Operations were soon shifted to helping the First Panzer Army across the river at Zaporozhye, and Cherkassy.
 The 11th Panzer Division captured a bridgehead at Gornostaypol before the Soviets could destroy it.
 The Soviet 5th Army, north of Kiev, followed the 26th Army across the river on 23 August.
 The same day, after Hitler's order to focus on Leningrad and Kiev, Guderian's Second Panzer Army, Army Group Centre, pushed south at Gomel with the aim of joining with Rundstedt to the east of Kiev.
 Fliegerkorps II used JG 51 and SKG 210 to support him.